 Transit times between Flights

 Some airports are massive and sprawling buildings and even a layover of 90 minutes will not be enough to get you between flights on time.
 I always allow at least 2 hours between flights on international routes, and even longer if I have to pass through immigration and collect my luggage to board a domestic flight – I would recommend 4 hours.
-If you do have a tight connection time between flights ask for a seat near the front of the plane.
+If you do have a tight connection time between flights, ask for a seat near the front of the plane.

 The worst layover times are those of 5 – 7 hours.
 Not enough time to leave the airport, and you are effectively stuck in transit within the airport.
 If you can, avail yourself of an airport lounge do so, but even then time can pass slowly – but some of these lounges offer things such as beds and showers so you can refresh yourself between flights.
-Remember that many airport lounges do not make boarding announcements, so again set an alarm on your phone or watch to tell you when it’s time to head to the gates.
+Remember that many airport lounges do not make boarding announcements, so again set the alarm on your phone or watch to tell you when it’s time to head to the gates.

 For anything 8 hours or more, it’s time to consider an airport hotel within the airport, The price of these can vary considerably, but you are likely to pay far more than a hotel outside of the airport.
-The other option is to consider an airport hotel that is within walking or shuttle distance to the terminal, but even a time of 8 hours will quickly reduce to 5 if you have to pass through passport control and security checks again to board the plane, plus the time taken to check in and out of the hotel.
-For me, I would never leave an airport if my connection time is 8 hours or less as I won’t get a restful sleep due to knowing I have such a short time before it’s time to return to the airport.
+The other option is to consider an airport hotel that is within walking or shuttle distance to the terminal.
+Still, even a time of 8 hours will quickly reduce to 5 if you have to pass through passport control and security checks again to board the plane, plus the time taken to check-in and out of the hotel.
+For me, I would never leave an airport if my connection time is 8 hours or less as I won’t get restful sleep due to knowing I have such a short time before it’s time to return to the airport.
 Don’t want to be late for that next flight!

 I always try to organise for a late afternoon or evening arrival, but this is not always possible.
 By arriving late, it means I can sleep soon after arrival.
-If arriving during the morning, it means that I need to stay awake until evening in order to best deal with jetlag – and this is a challenge even for experienced travellers.
+If arriving during the morning, it means that I need to stay awake until evening to best deal with jetlag – and this is a challenge even for experienced travellers.